trustcrypto/documentation-theme-jekyll/pages/mydoc/features.md

 OnlyKey allows the use of a hidden profile (Primary standard profile) and a fake profile (Second profile set to plausible deniability) that essentially provides a cover story.
 If compelled to unlock an OnlyKey the fake profile can be activated by entering the second profile PIN code.
 The goal of this feature is that there is no proof that the first profile even exists.
 The [International Travel Edition](https://docs.crp.to/ite.html) OnlyKey firmware looks and acts just like the Standard Edition firmware when in plausible deniability mode.
 This means that its not possible to determine if the device is running International Travel Edition firmware (which only has one profile) or the Standard Edition firmware in plausible deniability mode.
 When the standard edition OnlyKey is in plausible deniability mode it is indistinguishable from an International Travel Edition OnlyKey.

-Now that you understand the basics of how the plausible deniability feature works the reason for having two versions of firmware becomes more clear. **OnlyKey is the only device in the world where you can have encryption and there isn't a way to prove that you have encryption.** Here is how this is possible:
+Now that you understand the basics of how the plausible deniability feature works the reason for having two versions of firmware becomes more clear. **OnlyKey is the only device in the world where you can have encryption and there isn't a way to prove that you have encryption.**

-Part 1.
-We ship two versions of the OnlyKey, an [International Travel Edition](https://onlykey.io/products/onlykey-international-travel-edition-w-stealth-black-case?variant=8661476737068) and a [Standard Edition](https://onlykey.io/products/onlykey-color-secure-password-manager-and-2-factor-token-u2f-yubikey-otp-google-auth-make-password-hacking-obsolete?variant=469626486828).
-We can ship the international travel edition globally and even if there is an encryption ban in the receiving country it is in compliance because it is just a password manager that does not utilize any encryption.

-Part 2.
-Both editions utilize physical flash security to lock the information stored on the devices so there is no way to know what editions a device has loaded.
-We have taken great care to ensure that the plausible deniability mode on the Standard Edition firmware acts exactly the same as the International Travel Edition firmware.

-Part 3.
-We make it easy for user's to load whatever version of the firmware they want.
-International customers can easily load the standard edition and vice versa.
-Even we have no way of knowing what version of firmware a device has loaded.

-So now you can see how a user if compelled to do so could say ''I just have a basic password manager, here is my PIN code'' and it would be completely plausible that they do in fact just have a basic password manager.
-To be even more plausible the user should set up actual accounts with real credentials which work to log into websites.

-DISCLAIMER - The intended use of the plausible deniability feature is to protect your information against an illegal adversary that might force you to give up your PIN.
-Use of this feature in any way that is unlawful, illegal, fraudulent or harmful, or in connection with any unlawful, illegal, fraudulent or harmful purpose or activity is strictly prohibited.

-For more information on encryption and international travel see [https://www.princeton.edu/itsecurity/encryption/encryption-and-internatio/](https://www.princeton.edu/itsecurity/encryption/encryption-and-internatio/)
+For more information read the [International Travel Edition Guide](https://docs.crp.to/ite.html).